greggman/webgl-helpers/README.md

 ```

 The issue with it being incomplete it some enums are specified on extensions.
-One that covered all enums is a little too involved.
-Also, GL unforuntately
+One that covers all enums is a little too involved.
+Also, GL unfortunately
 chose `0` for 4 different values. `NONE`, `POINTS`, `FALSE`, `NO_ERROR` which
 is why the `join` above.
 Otherwise you'd need to know the function the value
 is going to be used with in order to return the correct string.